debezium/debezium/DOCUMENTATION.md

 ### Component descriptors

 The Antora documentation system uses a concept called component descriptors.
 Debezium makes use of a single component descriptor called `ROOT` since we want to document all features in a single section.
-In the future if we find documenting connectors or certain features separately from others, we can look at using multiple component desecriptor layouts, however for now we use the `ROOT` descriptor for this purpose.
+In the future if we find documenting connectors or certain features separately from others, we can look at using multiple component descriptor layouts, however for now we use the `ROOT` descriptor for this purpose.

 ### Page content